FiazTechnologies/.github/profile/README.md

 ---

-Thank you for contributing to Fiaz!
+Thank you for contributing!
 Your involvement is key to shaping the future of innovative advancements. 🌟 Explore and collaborate with us on our awesome projects! 🚀